mienaikoe/ziyu/Chapters/8_Chapter.md

 He smiled abruptly to himself - he was pondering the same thing.

-He asked her, "So, Cas Um Shaki, how did you wind up here?"
+He asked her, "So, Cas, how did you wind up here?"

 "I'd prefer to ask you first.
 Anxiety."